 What difference will the bridge make?

 PH: The Hong Kong-Zhuhai-Macao Bridge will bring us closer to the Greater Bay Area (GBA) – as the Pearl River Delta is now known.
-When it opens later this year, we will benefit straight away from the quicker access to the GBA – a 56,500-square-kilometre area with a population bigger than that of the UK.
+When it opens later in 2018, we will benefit straight away from the quicker access to the GBA – a 56,500-square-kilometre area with a population bigger than that of the UK.

 Customers from the GBA will have the option to take the ferry or the road link to HKIA.
 Our goal is always to make their experience as effortlessly smooth as possible.
 Passengers travelling to HKIA on the ferry already enjoy a seamless experience, and by 2022 there will be a bonded bus from Zhuhai which takes passengers straight to airside.
 However, for the first couple of years, passengers will have to go through border checks in the usual way.